Learn How to Become an Expert at Searching for, and Finding, Information Online

 Librarian’s Guide to Online Searching

-Librarian’s Guide to Online Searching: Cultivating Database Skills for Research and Instruction, 5th Edition
+Librarian’s Guide to Online Searching: Cultivating Database Skills for Research and Instruction, the 5th Edition

 Find It Online: The Complete Guide to Online Research